Estate Planning Lawyer in Arlington, VA

 Power of Attorney and Health Care Directives

 Several types of powers of attorney can be included in estate planning.
 A durable power of attorney remains effective even if you become incapacitated.
-A limited power of attorney, on the other hand, applies only to specific tasks or decisions, providing flexibility for certain situations.
+A limited power of attorney, on the other hand, applies only to specific tasks or decisions and provides flexibility for certain situations.
 Springing powers of attorney take effect only under defined conditions.

 Health care planning is essential for protecting your wishes.
 A living will allows you to specify your medical treatment preferences in advance, while a health care proxy appoints someone to make decisions if you’re unable.
 Do-not-resuscitate orders also offer clear guidance on life-saving measures.

-Including these documents in your estate planning can give peace of mind to you and your family.
+Including these documents in your estate planning can give you and your family peace of mind.
 Acting early allows time for careful consideration of your choices and for discussing them with your loved ones.
 Taking proactive steps can make a significant difference in how smoothly affairs are handled later.

 Beneficiaries and Asset Transfer